Using Microsoft Azure

 - Return to the "App Registrations" panel in Step 2.
 Select the app, and select "Keys" in the "Settings" panel.
 Give the key any name and expiration date, and select "Save."
 The value of the key will be generated.
 Copy and keep the value (secret key) as you won't see it anymore once you navigate away.

-- Complete your Azure Resource Manager Provider for an existing account with the information below:
+- Complete your Microsoft Azure Provider for an existing account with the information below:

 Subscription ID: The active subscription ID